-A group of 4 students will present on a developmental theory and pick a fictitious character (from a movie, television show, book, etc.) and provide a case conceptualization that addresses the following:
+A group of 4-5 students will pick a fictitious character (from a movie, television show, book, etc.) that represents an age-determined stage of life (i.e. middle childhood, adolescence, adulthood, and later adulthood) and provide a case conceptualization that addresses the following:

-- Given the unique characteristics of this character, what questions come up given their presentation? - What developmental frameworks (try to use 2-3) might provide some insights into these characteristics? - Utilizing the "Counselor as Pacer" model, what might be some appropriate "+1" strategies to implement if this character were your client in counseling?
+- What does theory and research inform us about specifics on this character's stage of life? - What developmental frameworks (try to use 2-3) might provide some insights into the specific characteristics of your character? - Utilizing the "Counselor as Pacer" model, what might be some appropriate "+1" strategies to implement if this character were your client in counseling?

 You are encouraged to be creative and have fun with this activity.
 For your presentation a powerpoint (or other visual software) covering these areas is recommended.
 You may use role-play and/or clips of media to supplement your presentation if you want.
-There will be four groups presenting and presentations are expected to be 30-40 minutes, which includes time for questions.
+There will be four groups presenting and presentations are expected to be 20-30 minutes, which includes time for questions.
 This will take place on the last day of class.